Home Power

 A meticulously designed backup system only succeeds if it performs under real conditions.
 Commissioning and ongoing maintenance are non-negotiable.

-• Factory and Site Acceptance Testing: Validate performance against specifications before operational handover.
+• Factory and Site Acceptance Evaluation: Validate performance against specifications before operational handover.

-• Transfer Switch Testing: Simulate outages to confirm instant, seamless power transition and proper load prioritization.
+• Transfer Switch Evaluation: Simulate outages to confirm instant, seamless power transition and proper load prioritization.

 • Preventive Maintenance: Schedule regular servicing — from fuel system checks and air filter replacements to battery diagnostics and electrical inspections.